DefinitionThis section has been translated automatically.

-Systemic amyloidoses (rare, in contrast to the non-systemic cutaneous amyloidoses only minor dermatological relevance):
+Amyloidoses systemic (rare, in contrast to non-systemic cutaneous amyloidoses only minor dermatological relevance):

 - Acquired systemic (generalized) amyloidoses (95% of all cases)

-Amyloidosis of the AL or AH type (immunoglobulin type - L stands for light chain, H stands for heavy chain)
+AL- or AH-type amyloidosis (immunoglobulin type - L stands for light chain, H stands for heavy chain)

 - Myeloma-associated amyloidosis.

-- Amyloidosis in chronic inflammation; increased formation of the acute phase protein serum amyloid A in inflammation (rheumatoid arthritis, chronic inflammatory bowel disease, syphilis, leprosy, tuberculosis, cystic fibrosis, etc.)
+- Amyloidosis associated with chronic inflammation; increased formation of acute-phase serum amyloid A protein associated with inflammation (rheumatoid arthritis, inflammatory bowel disease, syphilis, leprosy, tuberculosis, cystic fibrosis, and others).

-Amyloid type (AS):Various proteins which are deposited in organs during the aging process.
-Occurrence: Amyloidosis of old age (physiological), Alzheimer's disease, cardiomyopathy.
-Organs: CNS; heart
+Amyloid type (AS):Various proteins deposited in organs during aging process.
+Occurrence: senile amyloidosis (physiological), Alzheimer's disease, cardiomyopathy.
+Organs: CNS; Heart

-- Amyloidosis of the AL or AH type (immunoglobulin type - L stands for light chain, H stands for heavy chain)
+- AL- or AH-type amyloidosis (immunoglobulin type - L stands for light chain, H stands for heavy chain)